Why Run on Wages

 Most voters support raising the minimum wage to $15 an hour

-A 2018 poll from The Hill/Harris X shows 55% of Americans support raising the wage to $15 an hour.
-27% more say it should be at least increased.
-It’s cut and dry – a large majority of voters understand wages at the bottom are too low, and they want Washington to step up and change things.
+An April 2021 poll from Pew Research shows 62% of Americans support raising the wage to $15 an hour.
+A remarkable 71% from a September 2021 poll say it should be at least increased.
+It’s cut and dry – a large majority of voters know wages at the bottom are too low, and they want Washington to pass fair wages.

 Many voters feel strongly about it